 West Virginia – Black Bear

 The state Division of Natural Resources conducted a poll to elect a state animal symbol for West Virginia in 1954-55.
 The students, teachers, and athletes of West Virginia chose the black bear as the animal symbol for their state.
 The legislature officially adopted the black bear as the state animal of West Virginia on March 23, 1973.

 Black bears can be seen in all fifty-five counties in West Virginia.

 Wisconsin – Badger

-Wisconsin has the nickname, the badger state, and the badger is the official state mammal.
-Living up to their name, you can find the beaver on the state flag, the state seal, and the official coat of arms.
+Wisconsin has the badger state nickname, and the badger is the official state mammal.
+Living up to their name, you can find the beaver on the state flag, seal, and official coat of arms.

 Wyoming – Bison

-Wyoming designated the American bison as their official state mammal in 1985.
-The American bison (Bison bison) is an integral part of American history and can be found all over Wyoming.
+Wyoming designated the American bison as its official state mammal in 1985.
+The American bison is an integral part of American history and can be found all over Wyoming.

-Bison can be found in some of Wyoming’s most famous national parks including Yellowstone National Park, Grand Teton National Park, the Bighorn Mountains, Medicine Bow National Forest, and Seedskadee National Wildlife Refuge.
+Bison can be found in Wyoming’s most famous national parks, including Yellowstone National Park, Grand Teton National Park, the Bighorn Mountains, Medicine Bow National Forest, and Seedskadee National Wildlife Refuge.